 Intelligent Volunteering

-Information on different organisations that specialise in pro bono/volunteer roles in charities generally and in sub-sectors such as education and criminal justice
+Here is some information on different organisations that specialise in pro bono/volunteer roles in charities generally and in sub-sectors such as education and criminal justice

 Reach Volunteering is the leading skills-based volunteering charity in the UK.
 If you are interested in the general charity sector, visit their website and use their online matching service.

-The Do IT is an online platform that may be able to help you search for and find a suitable volunteer role
+Do IT is an online platform that may be able to help you search for and find a suitable volunteer role

 Magistrates are highly skilled volunteers who provide an essential service to the criminal justice system.
 If you want to find out more, there is also government guidance on the process of becoming a magistrate